Mumbai crime: Here's how this woman turned into a mafia queen in 6 yrs

-Karima Mujeeb Shah (45), who was arrested last month, has been running an extensive crime network for the past six years with over 50 cronies who burgle, rob and snatch chains across the Central and Eastern suburbs and hand the booty over to her
+Karima Mujeeb Shah (45) has been running a major crime network for the past 6 yrs with over 50 cronies who burgle, rob and snatch chains across Mumbai's Central, Eastern suburbs and hand the booty over to her

 Meet Ghatkopar’s very own godmother, 45-year-old Karima Mujeeb Shah aka Aapa (elder sister), who went from an illegal developer to mafia queen within six years.
 She ran a well-oiled crime network that operated for the past six years without the Mumbai Police even realising it.